-Notion has a Web Clipper that can be installed on Google Chrome and Mozilla Firefox on Mac and Windows, while Notion for Android and Notion for iOS both have a built-in Web Clipper that can be accessed using your device’s ‘Share’ feature.
-These allow you to save websites to your Workspace for safekeeping.
+Notion has a Web Clipper (also known as Notion Capture) that can be installed on Chrome and Firefox on Mac and Windows, while Notion for Android and Notion for iOS both have a built-in Web Clipper that can be accessed using your device’s ‘Share’ feature.
+These let you to save websites to your Workspace in a couple of clicks.

 What is the Notion Web Clipper?

 The Notion Web Clipper lets you save things you find on the Internet to your Workspace.
 This can be anything from a recipe to an obituary.
 You have the option to save a link to the website, or even import a specific section or the entire webpage to your Workspace so you can access it whenever, wherever.

 Fun fact: The Notion Web Clipper for Google Chrome is actually a Chrome Extension, so yes there is a Notion Chrome Extension.
 It can be downloaded through the Chrome Web Store (more on that in a second) and lets you save any page on the internet to your Notion Workspace with one click.

 Does the Notion Web Clipper Work on Safari?

 The Notion Web Clipper isn’t available for Safari, meaning you’ll need to use Chrome or Safari if you want to take advantage of it.
 Alternatively, you can Air Drop files from your Mac to your iPad or iPhone, where you can take advantage of the baked-in Web Clipper to save them to your Workspace.

 Is the Notion Web Clipper Safe to Use?